-Founded in 1881, Iittala is a Finnish design reference whose philosophy is based on functionality, beautiful design and high quality standards.
-Initially, the company was a manufacturer of blown glass.
+Founded in 1881, Iittala is a benchmark of Finnish design whose philosophy is based on functionality, beautiful design and high quality standards.
+Initially, the company was exclusively a manufacturer of blown glass.

-If the glass continues to occupy an important place in the catalog, including the famous Savoy vase designed by Alvar Aalto for Iittala in 1936, production is diversified and includes porcelaine, cutlery, cooking utensils, etc.
+While glass continues to occupy an important place in the Iittala catalog, with the famous Savoy vase designed by Alvar Aalto for Iittala in 1936, production has diversified to include porcelain, cutlery, kitchen utensils and more.

 In 1881, the glass factory was founded in Iittala, a small village 130 km north of Helsinki, by the Swede Petrus Magnus Abrahamsson.
 At the time, the workforce was imported from Sweden, as glassblowers were not yet to be found in Finland.

 In the early days, the factory produced mainly pharmaceutical bottles and oil lamps, but also a few tableware products, including table glasses.
 Iittala expanded in the 1920s and 1930s, moving towards more artistic and experimental products, as well as domestic ones, such as the Savoy Vase designed by the young Alvar Aalto.
 During the Winter and Continuation Wars, production was interrupted due to a lack of raw materials, but resumed in 1946, a date from which Iittala enjoyed continued success.